 7. Elephant Army

-Hannibal had an abundance of elephants in his army, most of which were African elephants.
-These elephants were much smaller in size than the huge Asian elephants which his enemies used.
-However, he rode on an Asian elephant, for he believed that the battlefield could be viewed best from that height.
+Hannibal had an abundance of elephants in his army, most of which were North African forest elephants.
+These elephants were smaller than the African savanna elephants and their Asian counterparts.

 This particular elephant only had one tusk, thus it was named Surus.
 Hannibal felt an affinity with Surus as the elephant was missing a tusk and Hannibal was missing an eye.
 Hannibal’s elephants proved fatal to his enemies as they were as efficient as any sword on the battlefield.